Camera Gear

 Sunglasses - Good, polarized sunglasses, sun hat and a long sleeve shirt for fishing trips.
 Get a strap for your sunglasses so you don't lose them over the side of the boat.

-First Aid Kit - painkillers, ibuprofen, antiseptic and antibiotics are a must.
-Bring a small first aid kit with you.
-Make sure you have a Docters note for any subscription drugs.
-Triple antibiotic ointment for your reef cuts.
+Medication painkillers, ibuprofen and antibiotics are a must.
+Make sure you have a doctors note for any subscription drugs.
+Triple antibiotic ointment for your reef cuts and oral antibiotics (Amoxicillin or Ciprofloxacin) for skin infections etc..

 Sea Sickness can be a real problem, Bring some Dramamine or motion sickness medication.
 Sea sickness can end a trip so make sure you bring something to help if you are affected.